This is the multi-page printable view of this section. Click here to print.

 1. In your terminal, run the following command:

-kubectl apply -f https://github.com/envoyproxy/gateway/releases/download/latest/install.yaml
+kubectl apply --server-side -f https://github.com/envoyproxy/gateway/releases/download/latest/install.yaml

 2. Next Steps